 The great curiosity about the San Telmo Palace is the amount of renovations and misfortunes that the palace went through until today.
 In addition, so many moments were lived inside, that we can see them reflected in its interior, in its walls and in all its corners.
-During the time that the building was the Colegio de la Marina, it hosted one of the most renowned artists in the city: Gustavo Adolfo Bécquer.
+During the time that the building was the Colegio de la Marina, it was home to one of the city’s most renowned artists: Gustavo Adolfo Bécquer.
 It was there that he began his nautical studies and, according to what is said, it was there that he found his way in the world of poetry.

 The homage paid by the Dukes of Montpensier to twelve illustrious Sevillians, thanks to the hands of the Sevillian sculptor Antonio Susillo, is something worth mentioning.
 However, only nine of these characters were Sevillians by birth, since the other three were adopted, although they lived in the capital of Andalusia.